APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 OL2 Establish and maintain professional and interdisciplinary relationships.

-OL3 Understand and function within the institutional culture and systems, including utilizing business principles and practices appropriate to one’s role in the organization.
+OL3 Understand and function within the institutional culture and systems, including utilizing business

 OL4 Promote, facilitate, and support ethical decision-making in one’s workplace.